Posted in Uncategorized, Politics, governance, Basic Education, Language in education

 Responsibility for the day to day management of Basic education rests however with Local governments.

-Such responsibility includes the responsibility for quality in basic education Planning, Research, Implementation, Monitoring and Evaluation – PRIME
+Such responsibility includes the responsibility for quality in basic education Planning, Research, Implementation, Monitoring and Evaluation – PRIME.

-Good operational plans are realistic, participatory in their design, inclusive in their design, equity and disparity reduction in their intentions, processes and strategies.
-Their indicative budgets are realistic, competitive and build on established industry bencmarksThey are evidence based, context sensitive and implementable.
-They have reliable baselines and indicators for measuring progress
+Plans are essential to move Basic Education forward, especially good operational plans.
+Good operational plans are realistic, participatory and inclusive in their design.
+They are equity and disparity reduction in their intentions, processes and strategies.
+Their indicative budgets are realistic, competitive and are built on established industry benchmarks.
+They are evidence-based, context-sensitive and implementable.
+They have reliable baselines and have monitoring & evaluation frameworks with valid indicators for measuring progress

-Quality in Basic Education results from the interaction four factors.
+Quality in Basic Education results from the interaction of four factors.
 They also have reliable and relevant midlines and end lines.

-Quality in BASIC EDCATION
+Quality in BASIC EDUCATION

 Each of these factors is turn made up of several factors –

 Some of these are beyond the capacity of LGAE authorities to determine.
-Some they can influence, some they can control.
+Some, they can influence, some they can control.
 Which ones from the listing above are within the control and influence of the LGAE?

 Instructional factors include teacher qualification, teacher certification, teacher conditions of employment, sex of teacher, age, experience, degree of motivation of teachers, curriculum, syllabus, books, school materials, school toilets, classroom size, desks, chairs, writing materials, lesson notes, length of lesson, type of shift in school – single or double shift?
 Can you list some more?